 (Mouse-over to see the reverse sides.)

-As with everything though, the Austrian notgeld issues do contain some very interesting pieces or sets.
-Have a look at the 'special' sets below:
+As you can see and understand, as with almost everything though, the Austrian notgeld issues do contain some very interesting pieces or sets.
+As a good few examples, have a look at the 'special' sets below:

 This very intereting uncut block of 4 pieces, above, was issued in Walding and was a limited edition of 1500 pieces ('stuck').
 It is a 3rd issue ('auflage').